RamSailopal/YottaDB-Rust/README.md

 # Sandbox

-The sandbox environment is an immutable environment with no persistent code base or storage.
+The sandbox environment is an immutable environment with no persistent code base or database.
 To provision:

       git clone https://github.com/RamSailopal/YottaDB-Rust.git
       cd YottaDB-Rust/sandbox